1515 S Rogers Street Sit Down Meals

 Community Kitchen Express

 Community Kitchen provides both warm and cold carryout meals from our second location at 1100 W 11th St from 4:00 - 6:00 PM, Monday-Saturday, no questions asked.
-These meals consist of a main entree, side item and fruit, with milk served as a beverage.
-We provide an average of 173 of these each day.
+These meals consist of a main entrée, side item, fruit, and a beverage.
+We provide an average of 85 of these each day.

 Feed Our Future

-Through the FOF Program, we provide sack lunch type meals and snacks to at-risk children and youth in after-school programs.
+Through the FOF Program, we provide sack lunch type meals and healthy snacks to at-risk children and youth in after-school programs.
 Meals include a sandwich or wrap, fruit, vegetable and milk.
-Snacks include items such as healthy snack crackers, pretzels, trail mix or fruit, and milk or juice.
-We provide these meals & snacks to children at all the main and Crestmont Boys & Girls Clubs, Girls Inc., The Childcare program at Middle Way's The Rise, and Rhino's Youth Center.
-We provide approximately 1,243 of these each week.
+Snacks include items such as snack crackers, pretzels, trail mix or fruit, and milk or juice.
+We provide these meals & snacks to children at all the main and Crestmont Boys & Girls Clubs, and the childcare program at Middle Way's The Rise, as well as, other programs who request the services seasonally..
+We provide approximately 765 of these each week.

 We provide backpacks of weekend food to selected low-income children at twenty-one local schools.
-Children receive a backpack of food each week to help their families with their weekend food needs.
+Children receive a backpack of food each week to help them and their families with their weekend food needs.
 We are currently providing this service at nearly every school in the county.
-We have over 420 children enrolled in this program.
+We have over 300 children enrolled in this program.
 Download information or a food list.

 Summer Food Service Program

-Through this program, one reheatable meal per day is delivered by Stone Belt volunteers, free of charge, to selected local low-income seniors.
+Through this program, one reheatable meal per day is delivered by Stone Belt volunteers, free of charge, to selected local low-income homebound seniors.
 To provide this service we partner with Area 10 Agency on Aging.
 They do the case management, identify those who need the program and coordinate delivery volunteers.

 Head Start Meals